 Some types of failure can destroy the BIOS.
 For example, the data can be lost if a power outage occurs while the BIOS is being updated in flash memory.
-To recover the BIOS from a diskette, the user must set the BIOS Setup configuration jumper block to recovery mode (see page 54).
-When recovering the BIOS, the user must be aware of the following:
+The BIOS can be recovered from a diskette using the BIOS recovery mode.
+When recovering the BIOS, be aware of the following:

-- Because of the small amount of code available in the nonerasable boot block area, there is no video support.
-The procedure can be monitored only by listening to the speaker and looking at the diskette drive LED. - The recovery process may take several minutes; larger BIOS flash memory devices require more time.

-- Two beeps and the end of activity in the diskette drive indicate successful BIOS recovery. - A series of continuous beeps indicates a failed BIOS recovery.
+- Recovery requires the use of bootable media in a bootable device. - Because of the small amount of code available in the nonerasable boot block area, there is no video support.
+The procedure can be monitored only by listening to the speaker and looking at the diskette drive LED. - The recovery process may take several minutes; larger BIOS flash memory devices require more time. - A single beep indicates the beginning of the BIOS recovery process. - Two beeps and the end of activity in the diskette drive indicate successful BIOS recovery. - A series of continuous beeps indicates a failed BIOS recovery.

-To create a BIOS recovery diskette, a bootable diskette must be created and the recovery files copied to it.
-The recovery files are available from Intel.
-See Section 0 for information on contacting Intel customer support for more information.
+To create a BIOS recovery diskette, a bootable diskette must be created and the BIOS update files copied to it.
+BIOS upgrades and the Intel Flash Memory Update utility are available from Intel Customer Support through the Intel World Wide Web site.